 Less popular options include the sponge, which is soaked in spermicide before placing it high in the vagina.
-With a prescription, a cervical cap, cervical shield, or diaphragm are also available as barrier methods.
+With a prescription, a cervical cap, cervical shield, or diaphragm is also available as a barrier method.

 How Should I Choose Birth Control?

 Choosing between a hormonal and nonhormonal birth control option depends on your personal preferences, unique health considerations, and lifestyle.
 Some patients prefer nonhormonal birth control because they want to avoid side effects that can be associated with hormonal options.
 Perhaps you’ve tried hormonal birth control in the past and are now looking for something that will be equally effective without the side effects you experienced.